lakmali240/adaptive-gmmal-seg/readme.md

 This repository implements the TAIAL (Task-Aligned Iterative Active Learning) framework described in the paper **"A Warmer Start to Active Learning with Adaptive Gaussian Mixture Models for Skin Lesion Segmentation"**.

 ## 🎯 Overview
-ABSTRACT: Active learning is a promising strategy for reducing anno- tation burdens in medical image segmentation, particularly for tasks like skin lesion segmentation, where expert annota- tions are costly and time-intensive.
+Active learning is a promising strategy for reducing anno- tation burdens in medical image segmentation, particularly for tasks like skin lesion segmentation, where expert annota- tions are costly and time-intensive.
 However, existing meth-